The following completes the two previous case studies I (here) and II (here).

 From Time Magazine, March 30, 2015, p.46, the following picture of three actors from a movie presented on p.45.
 People in the media call it film criticism, some other people call it advertising.
 Whether subliminal techniques are required for film criticism, I don’t know, but I can see SEXes in the picture, in the background on the left, where some shady area is apparent, inside of which clouds of embedded letters can be perceived.
 Several overlapping SEXes pop up, of which I have delineated one.

-It’s only a lady (she might be famous but I don’t know her, sorry) looking at us or someone from inside a car.
+It’s only a lady (she may be famous but I don’t know her) looking at us or someone from inside a car.
 All is trim and neat in the picture, except for a little chrome bar on the right side below the window, where some small graffiti are visible.
 When you look closer, you can see three letters, X, S, E, which makes a SEX puzzle (for your reptilian brain to play with).